-Mr. Gardella is a graduate of Hofstra University (B.A., 1997) and St. John's University School of Law (J.D., 2006, Dean's List), where he served as Executive Publications Editor of the St. John's Law Review.
+Mr. Gardella received his Bachelor of Arts degree from Hofstra University (B.A., 1997), and his Juris Doctor from St. John's University School of Law (J.D., 2006, Dean's List), where he served as Executive Publications Editor of the St. John's Law Review.
 He is the author of "Beyond Terrorism: The Potential Chilling Effect on the Internet of Broad Law Enforcement Legislation," published in the St. John's Law Review, Volume 80:2, 2006.
-Mr. Gardella was the recipient of the William J. Manning Scholarship, several merit awards, and the CALI Award for Excellence for his judicial internship with Justice Stephen A. Bucaria of the New York State Supreme Court, Nassau County, during which he drafted a Memorandum Decision published in the New York Law Journal on July 27, 2004.
+Mr. Gardella was the recipient of the William J. Manning Scholarship, several merit awards, and the CALI Award for Excellence for his judicial internship with Justice Stephen A. Bucaria of the Commercial Division of the New York State Supreme Court, during which he drafted a Memorandum Decision published in the New York Law Journal on July 27, 2004.

 Prior to attending law school, Mr. Gardella spent six years as a technical writer, web developer and computer programmer, attending Polytechnic University's Master's Program in Computer Science.
 He was also a freelance journalist, an owner and operator of an incorporated record label, and a recorded musician.